 Sarah Freeman graduated from the Royal Veterinary College, University of London in 1994.
 Following a year working in mixed practice in Suffolk, she returned to the Royal Veterinary College in 1995 as a postgraduate student in the Equine Hospital.
 She obtained a PhD in equine anaesthesia, the RCVS Certificates in Veterinary Anaesthesia, Veterinary Radiology and Equine Soft Tissue Surgery.
 She became a lecturer in Equine Surgery at the Royal Veterinary College in 1999, and became a Member of the Institute of Teaching and Learning in 2002.
 Between 2002 and 2005, Sarah was self-employed undertaking consultancy veterinary education and clinical work.
 She became a Diplomate of the European College of Veterinary Surgeons in 2005.
 She joined the School of Veterinary Medicine and Science, University of Nottingham in 2005, and was involved in much of the early planning and delivery of the new curriculum.

-Current role at Nottingham includes Equine Species convenor, undergraduate teaching in Yrs1-5, particularly in the Musculoskeletal Modules, supervision of two surgery residencies at Oakham Equine Hospital, and research based around clinical disease (equine colic, equine orthopaedics and canine reproduction), undergraduate education and human-animal interaction.
+Current role at Nottingham includes undergraduate teaching in Yrs 1-5, and research based around clinical disease (equine colic, wounds and critical decision-making, and canine reproduction), undergraduate education and human-animal interaction.

 Current role at Nottingham includes teaching, research and clinical work.

 Sarah Freeman is a Professor in Veterinary Surgery at the School of Veterinary Medicine and Science.
-She is a European Specialist in Large Animal Surgery, and also holds further qualifications in Equine Soft Tissue Surgery, Veterinary Anaesthesia and Radiology.
-She currently supervises a surgery residency programme at Oakham Equine Hospital.
+She holds RCVS Certificates in Equine Soft Tissue Surgery, Veterinary Anaesthesia and Radiology, and the European Diploma in Large Animal Surgery.

 Sarah primarily teaches in Musculoskeletal 2 (Year 4 module), and Musculoskeletal 1 (Year 1 module), but also contributes to teaching and assessment in other years and modules.
-She is the Equine Species Convenor across the curriculum.
+She is the Equine Clinical SubDean with responsibilities for the equine teaching across the curriculum.
 She is a Fellow of the Higher Education Academy, and was awarded the Lord Dearing Award for Teaching and Learning in 2007 and in 2013.

 Previous research has encompassed a broad range of methodologies, including both qualitative and quantitative techniques.
-Current and previous collaborations have included the School of Education and Faculty of Medicine and Health Sciences (University of Nottingham), the Royal Veterinary College (University of London), Faculty of Veterinary Medicine (University of Calgary), Hong Kong Jockey Club and the British Horse Racing Authority.
+Current and previous collaborations have included the School of Education and Faculty of Medicine and Health Sciences (University of Nottingham), the Royal Veterinary College (University of London), Faculty of Veterinary Medicine (University of Calgary), Hong Kong Jockey Club, the British Horse Racing Authority and the NCARE team at Nottingham (www.nottingham.ac.uk/research/groups/ncare).
+The full list of current and previous research projects are provided on the research summaries section.

 Sarah's research interests are in education and clinical disease .